open/close all folders

 - In the Universal film Sherlock Holmes and the Secret Weapons, his disguise as a German book salesman.
 Sherlock doesn't typically appear at the very beginning of the films and the make-up work was very good.
 Much more noticeable in the earlier Hound of the Baskervilles film.

-- Guy Ritchie's more recent movie also featured a scene where Sherlock adopted a fake nose, hat, eye patch, and some stones in his mouth to disguise himself.
+- Guy Ritchie's 2009 Sherlock Holmes adaptation has a scene where Holmes disguises himself with a false nose, hat, eye patch, and some stones in his mouth when following Irene Adler.

 - FBI Agent Paul Smecker (Willem Dafoe) in The Boondock Saints dresses up as a woman and hams up a Brooklyn accent to help out the brothers, completely (and I do mean completely in one case) fooling two mob goons.

 - Chevy Chase in Fletch swaps into and out of about 10 different disguises throughout the film.
 Including insurance adjuster, busboy, vagrant and basketball star (with afro and going one-on-one vs Kareem Abdul-Jabbar).